 But the drum heads are a key component to getting that drum sound you want.
 It makes the difference between a pro and an amateur player.
 They are critical for your drumming hardware.

-However, choosing the right head form your drum may not be that easy.
+However, choosing the right head form your drum heads may not be that easy.
 And this why many people just settle with what originally comes with their drums.

-What is the best snare drum head?
+What is the best snare drum heads?

 The first step to knowing the right snare head is to understand your playing style.
 There are various options for rock, metal, jazz, and pop.
 And there are specific criteria that differentiate these items.